The Very Worst Thing a Christian can Settle for-

 Sigh.

-It has not escaped my observation that most Christians tend to see certain sins as more ethically acceptable than others.
+I have observed most Christians tend to see certain sins as more ethically acceptable than others.
 Such is the case with jealousy.
 Christians see jealousy as a problem, but not in the same way homicide or slander or lying are a problem.
 Christians typically place jealousy in the same category as telling someone their hair looks nice when it doesn’t.
-It’s seen as more of a personal shortcoming than a sin.

 Yikes.

-Jealousy is a gateway sin.
-It naturally opens the door to feeling more comfortable with other, much bigger, much more serious sins.
-If jealousy is allowed to run wild it can (and usually does) lead to even worse sins like slander, lying and even homicide (Genesis 4:1-7, Genesis 37:1-36, 1st Kings 21:1-14, 1st Samuel 18:1-16, Acts 5:12-18, Acts 17:4-6).
+Jealousy is problem because it’s a gateway sin.
+Jealousy naturally opens the door to feeling more comfortable with other, much bigger, much more serious sins.
+If jealousy is allowed to run wild it can (and usually does) lead to even worse sins like slander, lying and even in extreme cases homicide (Genesis 4:1-7, Genesis 37:1-36, 1st Kings 21:1-14, 1st Samuel 18:1-16, Acts 5:12-18, Acts 17:4-6).

 Jealousy manifests itself in two ways.
 Sometimes jealousy is the result of wanting something a person feels they lack (a talent, characteristic, possession, opportunity, platform or relationship).
-Other times it’s the result of desiring to be the only really important person in a friend group, organization or church.
+Other times it’s the result of desiring to be the one only really important person in a friend group, organization or church.
 At the root of jealousy there is always a spirit of self-promotion, craving for more of something (greed) and covetousness.
 The writer of Proverbs tells us that anger and rage are intimidating but jealousy is the real destroyer of people and relationships (Proverbs 24:7).

 In an age of social media, self-promotion, celebrity Christians and “Christian influencers” believers, especially believers in leadership positions (paid or volunteer) must be on guard against jealousy.
 Even good, godly people can become inflamed with jealousy.
 It is not unusual for jealousy to make its way into the church through a spirit of competition that disguises itself as a desire to reach the lost, mentor people or disciple others.
 Jealousy is the ugly offspring of pride.
 It often begins with the belief that “I’m irreplaceable” or “no one can do X as well as me”.
 It ultimately manifests itself in a poverty mindset that leads to territorial thinking about things Christians should never be territorial about like ministry opportunities, leadership roles and mentoring opportunities.
 At the root of jealousy is the sin of unbelief.
 Jealous people do not believe there is ever enough of anything to go around.